Puppy Bowl XIV: How to watch and what to know

 Essentially, puppies play around in a space designed to look like a stadium.

-This year, Animal Planet is promising “an epic matchup between adoptable puppy players from #TeamRuff and #TeamFluff who go paw to paw and nose to nose” for a trophy.
+This year, a press release for the event is promising “an epic matchup between adoptable puppy players from #TeamRuff and #TeamFluff who go paw to paw and nose to nose” for a trophy.

 A touchdown occurs if one of the pooches gets a toy to an end zone.